 Few businesses were prepared for anything like what the coronavirus pandemic has wrought on the global economy.
 In just a few short months, COVID-19 has caused countries to shut borders and businesses to close doors, either temporarily or permanently.

-When a crisis strikes, it can be tough as a business owner to figure out the next steps, particularly when it is something unprecedented like a pandemic.
+When a crisis strikes, it can be tough for a business owner to figure out the next steps.
+Thi is particularly true when it is unprecedented, like a pandemic.
 But, business leaders and entrepreneurs can take some proactive steps to remain strong and be in a better position for recovery once the current crisis subsides.
-Here are a few strategies your business can employ to help it recover from the impact of the coronavirus.
+Here are a few strategies for business recovery from the impact of the coronavirus.

 Consider How COVID-19 Affects Your Customers